VIDA-NYU/auctus/README.md

   * [**Profiler**](profiler/): this service downloads a discovered dataset and computes additional metadata that can be used for search (for example, dimensions, semantic types, value distributions).
 Uses the profiling and materialization libraries.
   * **Lazo Server**: this service is responsible for indexing textual and categorical attributes using [Lazo](https://github.com/mitdbg/lazo).
 The code for the server and client is available [here](https://gitlab.com/ViDA-NYU/datamart/lazo-index-service).
   * [**Query**](query/): this service responds to queries from clients by looking up datasets in the index, and can trigger on-demand query by discovery services that support it.
 It can also optionally profile a dataset if a client uploads it (if it couldn't profile it locally), and materialize it if the client requests it (if it can't materialize it locally).
 Uses the profiling and materialization libraries.
 Implements a JSON API using the Tornado web framework.
   * [The **coordinator**](coordinator/): this service is in charge of the dataset cache, where discovery plugins download datasets, and that is read by the profiler and query services.
-It also provides the monitoring facilities, showing a live feed of indexed datasets, and a user-friendly search interface.
+It also exports system metrics for Prometheus, and in the future will allow the administrator to perform some tasks from a browser instead of having to run scripts.
+  * [The **frontend**](frontend/): this is a React app implementing a user-friendly web interface on top of the API.

 ![Datamart Architecture](docs/architecture.png)